apache/streampipes-website/docs/06_configure-operate-extension-services.md

 3. Find the certificate.
 4. Click `Trust` if it is currently rejected, or `Reject` if it is currently trusted.

 After the action, StreamPipes updates the certificate state and reloads the table.

-Use this when an OPC UA connection depends on whether a certificate is accepted.
+This is the normal way to resolve trust decisions without deleting the historical certificate entry from the system.

 ### Delete a certificate